Experts at Providing Audio Forensics & Video Forensic Services

 Case Study

-It’s hard to imagine a modern day without video surveillance cameras, smartphones, tablet cameras, dashboard cameras, action cameras, and body cams.
+It’s hard to imagine our modern-day world without video surveillance cameras, smartphones, tablet cameras, dashboard cameras, action cameras, and body cams.
 Thousands of cameras capture thousands of different events.
 Like unbiased witnesses, they are ready to share what they saw.
-Thus, when it comes to crime investigations, it’s not surprising that video recordings become the most imperative evidence.
-However, it’s not uncommon that recording’s setting, camera’s technical and other factors impact the quality of video recording.
+Thus, when it comes to crime investigations, it’s not surprising that video recordings become an imperative form of evidence.
+However, it’s not uncommon for a recording’s setting, camera’s technical features, and other factors to impact the quality.
 Sometimes, there’s no certainty that the video reflects real events.

-As a result, video recording can contribute to uncovering the truth only with the involvement of video forensic experts.
-They leverage their expertise and specialized equipment to ensure that video recording can serve as uncontested and informative evidence during legal proceedings.
-Experts need to overcome many challenges and even simple videos can present significant problems.
-There are dozens of modern digital recording formats and analog recordings (for example, VHS).
-In most cases, law enforcement agencies and courts have tools that can reproduce data only from a handful of formats.
+As a result, the involvement of video forensics is often necessary for a video recording to contribute to uncovering the truth.
+These experts leverage their expertise and specialized equipment to ensure that video recording can serve as uncontested and informative evidence during legal proceedings.
+Investigators need to overcome many challenges, and even simple videos can present significant problems.
+There are dozens of modern digital recording formats and analog recordings.
+In many cases, law enforcement agencies are limited in their ability to reconstruct this data.

-Converting video to a necessary format cannot be accomplished by simply consulting Google or downloading suitable conversion software.
+Converting video to a necessary format cannot be reliably achieved by simply using general-purpose consumer software.
 Innumerable surveillance system models have their own video formats without user-friendly and easily obtainable converter formats.
 Even if these conversion tools exist, there’s no guarantee that conversion will not destroy the image’s microscopic details that will be critical in the future.
-Only an expert with video coding training and reliable video forensic equipment can guarantee accurate outcome.
+An expert with video coding training and reliable video forensic equipment gives you the best chance at an accurate outcome.

 digital forensics video audio laboratory

-Expert involvement is also critical when video is damaged, such as dash cam damage during automobile accident.
+Expert involvement is also critical when video is damaged.
 For instance, a dash cam captured the entire incident while the camera was functional, and the data remains on the memory card.
 The last recorded video that captured an impact cannot be reproduced using regular tools.
-In this case, experts can compile small fragments of video data in the right sequence.
-The video that was captured seconds before the impact can then be presented during court proceedings.
+In this case, experts can often compile small fragments of video data in the right sequence.
+This technique can enable the reconstruction of video captured seconds before the impact, which can then be presented during court proceedings.

-Retrieval of necessary information often requires more than just viewing of the video.
+Retrieval of necessary information often requires more than just viewing the video.
 For instance, multiple cameras can record the same event.
 If recordings are reproduced one after the other, it’s hard to match details.
 It’s much easier to accomplish this by analyzing all recordings simultaneously.
-But, first, recordings need to synchronized.
-Synchronized recordings can simultaneously reproduce the same events.
-This process allows to view events from different angles and capture critical details.
+But, first, recordings need to be synchronized.
+Synchronized recordings allow investigators to view events from different angles and capture critical details.

 Expert contribution is often required when a video is missing the necessary details.
 It can happen for various reasons: